 - 7. Under strategic research priority 1, emphasis is placed on enhancing the scientific knowledge of deep-sea ecosystems as a critical knowledge base for ensuring the sustainable development of activities in the Area, as well as for achieving an enhanced understanding of the contribution of the deep sea to global environmental and societal benefits.
-A fundamental condition of this strategic research priority lies in the coordination of research efforts and the promotion of cooperation among key relevant stakeholders including academic communities, the private sector and governmental and non-governmental institutions. - 8.
-In June 2022, in the margins of the 2022 UN Ocean Conference in Lisbon, Portugal, the secretariat launched the Sustainable Seabed Knowledge Initiative (SSKI).
-The goal of SSKI is to establish a global knowledge-sharing platform to advance scientific understanding of deep-sea ecosystems in the Area.
-SSKI is supported by the Governments of Argentina, the Republic of Korea, South Africa and the United Kingdom, the European Commission, and with the participation of the Institut français de recherche pour l'exploitation de la mer (Ifremer); the World Register of Marine Species; the Ocean Biodiversity Information System (OBIS) of
+A fundamental condition of this strategic research priority lies in the coordination of research efforts and the promotion of cooperation among key relevant stakeholders, including academic communities, the private sector and governmental and non-governmental institutions. - 8.
+In June 2022, in the margins of the 2022 United Nations Conference to Support the Implementation of Sustainable Development Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development (Ocean Conference) in Lisbon, the secretariat launched the Sustainable Seabed Knowledge Initiative.
+The goal of the Initiative is to establish a global knowledge-sharing platform to advance scientific understanding of deep-sea ecosystems in the Area.
+The Initiative is supported by the Governments of Argentina, the Republic of Korea, South Africa and the United Kingdom of Great Britain and Northern Ireland and the

-6 Ibid.
+&lt;sup>6 Ibid.

-7 ISBA/24/A/10, annex.
+&lt;sup>7 ISBA/24/A/10, annex.

-8 ISBA/25/A/15, annex II.
+ISBA/25/A/15, annex II.

-9 Four scientific objectives have been identified to guide the design and implementation of actions during the United Nations Decade of Ocean Science for Sustainable Development, namely: (a) to increase the capacity to generate, understand, manage and use ocean knowledge; (b) to identify and generate required ocean data, information and knowledge; (c) to build a comprehensive understanding of the ocean and ocean governance systems; and (d) to increase the use of ocean knowledge.
+&lt;sup>9 Four scientific objectives have been identified to guide the design and implementation of actions during the United Nations Decade of Ocean Science for Sustainable Development, namely: (a) to increase the capacity to generate, understand, manage and use ocean knowledge; (b) to identify and generate required ocean data, information and knowledge; (c) to build a comprehensive understanding of the ocean and ocean governance systems; and (d) to increase the use of ocean knowledge.

-the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization (IOC-UNESCO), and the secretariat of the Convention on Biological Diversity (CBD).
+European Commission, with the participation of the Institut français de recherche pour l'exploitation de la mer (Ifremer), the World Register of Marine Species, the Ocean Biodiversity Information System of the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization (IOC-UNESCO) and the secretariat of the Convention on Biological Diversity.